 Market research is an imperative part in any successful business, social media has opened up an entirely new method to explore all the all-important factors in the market.
 While social media provides an instantaneous form of research, it is essential that other methods of market research such as general surveys or surveys like monadic pricing tests, focus groups and data collection are still pursued as equally important avenues of market research.
 Decision Fuel are a market research company who can help contribute insights into consumer thinking in key markets through the use of surveys, the research provides a quick and effective alternative to handing out surveys yourself.

 Anyone versed in the operation of a business will understand that researching the market plays a pivotal role in the potential success for any company.
 Social media can provide a scope much larger than other methods used in market research, often delivering a vast range of responses from the targeted demographic.

 But building a successful brand is not only about the consumers of your service.
 Keep your friends close, keep your enemies closer – the use of social media is market research has never made this expression more apt.
 Competitors themselves are just as important as customers, entering a market without understanding the competition will result in certain failure.
 Social media can be used to provide fascinating insights into your competitors.
 Numerical data like Facebook ‘Likes’ or Twitter followers are now valuable commodities in determining the reach of your competitors.
-Social networking also allows a constant check on what your competitors are doing and customers’ perception toward them.
+Social networking also allows a constant check on what your competitors are doing and customers’ perception towards them.